ecuellar2/Hivescripts/README.md

-# Hivescripts
+# Sql spark
-place for hql scripts
+place for scripts